sskett/COSC340-a4/readme.md

 - wordList.txt

 ####Server instructions
-The startServer.sh, server.py and wordList.txt files should be in a common directory.
+**The startServer.sh, server.py and wordList.txt files should be in a common directory.**

-The game server can be started by running ./startServer.sh [PORT] in the terminal.
+The game server is started by running "./startServer.sh [PORT]" in the terminal.

 The server will run until it is force terminated by a system exit (generally a keyboard interrupt, CTRL+C, by the user) or a fatal program error.